-- 1. Market participants should communicate in a manner that is clear and truthful.
-Market participants also should not omit any material fact or qualification if the omission would cause the communications to be misleading. - 2.
-Market participants should not share or use confidential information with the intent of adversely affecting the interests of other market participants or the integrity of the market. - 3.
-Market participants should limit sharing and use of confidential information.
-Market participants should exercise care in disclosing confidential information, including own position information and information received from counterparties or third parties, whether internally or externally. - Internal sharing: Confidential information about unexecuted, pending, or executed trades should not be shared internally except on a need to know basis. - External sharing: Market participants should not disclose confidential information to other market participants that could reasonably enable those market participants to anticipate the flows of a specific counterparty, including flows or information related to transactions to be executed at a to-be-determined time or level.
-Confidential information about specific pending or executed trades may be shared externally only to the extent necessary to facilitate the execution, clearing or settlement of a transaction (which may include arranging offsetting transactions).
-The amount of confidential information shared to facilitate a transaction should be minimized. - Market color: Market color should be shared in a manner that does not disclose any confidential information.
-For example, market color should not directly or indirectly reveal confidential information about specific (i) market participants' identity, (ii) times of execution, (iii) pending trading activity or orders (including entry and exit points) and (iv) position size. - Own information: Market participants should exercise particular care when sharing confidential information about their own trading positions, especially when it is a large position relative to the floating supply.
-Own trading position information may be shared externally only to the extent necessary to facilitate a transaction.
-For example, such information sharing should not be undertaken with the intent to influence market prices or negatively impact market functioning.
-Confidential information about trading positions may include, but is not limited to, individual trades, open orders, positions or investments, axes or inventory.

-- 4. Market participants should adopt written policies and procedures that identify and address the handling of confidential information, including limitations on the sharing and use of such information.
-The policies may vary and should address risks, where they exist, associated with: - Sharing of information: The extent to which confidential information, including pre- and post-trade information, can be shared internally or externally.
-The policies should also address the extent to which confidential information should be aggregated or anonymized prior to sharing. - Use of information: The extent to which confidential information may be used, including, for example, in activities such as customer facilitation, investment decisions, trading or hedging. - 5.
+- Internal sharing: Confidential information should not be shared internally except on a need-to-know basis. - External sharing: Market participants should not disclose confidential information to other market participants that could reasonably enable those market participants to anticipate the flows of a specific counterparty, including flows or information related to transactions to be executed at a to-be-determined time or level.
+Confidential information about specific pending or executed trades may be shared externally only to the extent necessary to facilitate the execution, clearing, or settlement of a transaction (which may include arranging offsetting transactions). - Market color: Market color should be shared in a manner that does not disclose any confidential information.
+For example, market color should not directly or indirectly reveal confidential information about specific (i) market participants' identity, (ii) times of execution, (iii) pending trading activity or orders (including entry and exit points), and (iv) position size. - > Own position information: Market participants should not disclose confidential information related to their own trading positions with the intent to influence market prices or negatively impact market functioning.
+Market participants should exercise particular care when sharing confidential information related to their own trading positions, especially when it is a large position relative to the floating supply.
+Confidential information related to trading positions may include, but is not limited to, individual trades, open orders, positions or investments, axes, and inventory.
+Confidential information related to one's own trading position may be shared externally only to the extent necessary to facilitate an executed or potential transaction or to obtain an independent valuation.
+Confidential information shared with third parties for the purpose of facilitating an executed or potential transaction or obtaining an independent valuation should be limited to that which is necessary for these activities. - 4.
+Market participants should adopt written policies and procedures that identify and address the handling of confidential information, including limitations on the sharing and use of such information.
+The policies may vary across firms and across business lines within firms and should address risks, where they exist, associated with: - Sharing of information: The extent to which confidential information, including pre- and post-trade information, can be shared internally or externally.
+The policies should also address the extent to which confidential information should be aggregated or anonymized prior to sharing. - Use of information: The extent to which confidential information may be used, including, for example, in activities such as customer facilitation, investment decisions, trading and hedging. - 5.
 All market participants should be aware of their counterparties' practices for handling confidential information; market participants should make available their practices for handling confidential information to their counterparties.
-Such practices may be high-level summaries of internal policies and may include, but are not limited to, the handling of confidential information related to requests for quotes, requests for indicative prices, axes or other indications of trading interest, cover information, the placement of orders, inventory and details of completed transactions. - 6.
-Market participants should establish internal controls designed to ensure that confidential information is handled in a manner that complies with the established policies.
+Such practices may be high-level summaries of internal policies and may include, but are not limited to, the handling of confidential information related to requests for quotes, requests for indicative prices, valuations, axes or other indications of trading interest, cover information, the placement of orders, inventory, and details of completed transactions. - 6.
+Market participants should establish internal controls designed to ensure that confidential information is handled in a manner that complies with their established policies.
 Such internal controls may include training of employees who have access to confidential information.